quic/cloud-ai-sdk-pages/docs/Getting-Started/Installation/index.md

 # Introduction
-Developers can access Qualcomm Cloud AI hardware through cloud instances or by purchasing servers equipped with Qualcomm Cloud AI hardware.
+Developers can access Qualcomm Cloud AI accelerators on Cloud or by purchasing servers equipped with Qualcomm Cloud AI accelerators.

 ### Cloud Instances
 Cloud AI 100 cards are now available at 2 Cloud service providers - Amazon Web Services (AWS) and Cirrascale Cloud Services.
 The AI 100 accelerator SKUs and instance configuration offered at these providers can vary.